Nida Khuhro

-Nida Khuhro is a Pakistani politician who has been a member of the Provincial Assembly of Sindh since August 2018.
+Nida Khuhro is a Pakistani politician who had been a member of the Provincial Assembly of Sindh from August 2018 to August 2023.

 Political career

-She was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) on reserved seat for women (RSW-136) in 2018 Sindh Provincial Elections.
+She was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) on reserved seat for women (RSW-136) in the 2018 Sindh Provincial Elections.

 She is a member of the following standing committees in the Provincial Assembly of Sindh: